A Capital Campaign for Hebrew College

 - A dedicated wing will be created for Kesher’s pluralistic afterschool program with welcoming and flexible learning spaces, as well as an outdoor playground

-- The Joseph and Rae Gann Library will be accessibly housed on the lower level, with a comfortable reading lounge for students and visitors to gather.
+- The Joseph and Rae Gann Library with a comfortable reading lounge for students and visitors to gather.

 - An enhanced entrance and reception area will create a welcoming experience for all who come to the campus.